euphonie/study-notes/Computer Science/Theory/Natural Language Processing/RNNs/Recurrent Neural Networks.md

 > image inputsfeeded

-- In the topology of the NN a new set of inputs are added,
+- In the topology of the NN a new set of inputs are added, these new inputs come from the latest result from the hidden layer

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NjgzNTU5NzAsMjM4Mzg2MDEsLTQwND
+eyJoaXN0b3J5IjpbLTEyMjY0Mzk2NjksMjM4Mzg2MDEsLTQwND
 QxODQ0LC00OTE5Mzg3NDYsLTExMDE0NTA5MDgsNDU4OTIwNDEz
 LDEwODUwMDg3NjgsMTQwMjc1MjA1NywxOTg2Njc3NjQyLDEwMD
 MwNjE3OTMsLTEwNTIzOTU1NjMsLTU5MzMxODUxNSw0NjcxMjAx